 -

-2In a medium bowl, whisk together balsamic vinegar, extra-virgin olive oil, honey or brown sugar, minced garlic, Italian herbs, Dijon mustard, and crushed red pepper flakes if using.
+2In a mixing bowl, combine the balsamic vinegar, extra-virgin olive oil, honey or brown sugar, minced garlic, dried Italian herbs blend, Dijon mustard, and, if you enjoy a touch of heat, add the crushed red pepper flakes.
+Whisk thoroughly to create a harmonious marinade.

 -